 How Much Running is Too Much?
 14 Signs You’re Running Too Much

 Runners love numbers.
 From cadence to pace to heart rate, we eat up the data like we eat up the miles.
 But one number runners really tend to focus on is mileage.
-We get the disease of more until that disease gets us sick or injured

-While there is no magic number for what runners should run (because every body is different), there are signs that tell you what is too much.
+While there is no magic number for what runners should run (because everybody is different), there are signs that tell you what is too much.

 The more you run, the better you will get.
 Running is a sport rooted in consistency.
 That’s because the greater the demand, the greater the adaptation in your body.